dictyBase/authserver/README.md

    help, h		Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --help, -h		show help
+   --log, -l            Name of the log file(optional), default goes to stderr --help, -h		show help
    --version, -v	print the version